feizc/Ingredients/README.md

 We also include the evaluation metrics code at ```metric``` folder and evaluation data at [![Dataset](https://img.shields.io/badge/Huggingface-Dataset-blue)](https://huggingface.co/datasets/feizhengcong/Ingredients) for results comparison in multi-id customization tasks.

+Similar to [ConsisID](https://github.com/PKU-YuanGroup/ConsisID), Ingredients also has high requirements for prompt quality.
+We suggest referring to formation in the [link](https://github.com/PKU-YuanGroup/ConsisID?tab=readme-ov-file#prompt-refiner).

 ## ⏰ 4.
 Training